ihmeuw/vivarium_public_health/docs/source/tutorials/mslt/tobacco_results.rst

 Tobacco-free generation
 -----------------------

-We add the ``TobaccoFreeGeneration`` component, and specify at what year it comes into effect.
+We add the :class:`TobaccoFreeGeneration` component, and specify at what year it comes into effect.
 Shown below are the new lines that are added to the simulation definition :ref:`for the BAU scenario <tobacco_bau_yaml>`.